-The Submission Portal is a new service from Taylor & Francis that allows you to submit journal articles quickly and easily using a clean and modern interface.
-The Submission Portal removes the need to have multiple system accounts.
-You will have one centralized author dashboard displaying all your past and present submissions.
+A growing number of Taylor & Francis journals are now using Submission Portal to manage submissions.
+Submission Portal removes the need to have multiple system accounts, instead providing one centralized author dashboard displaying all your past and present submissions.

 - Your manuscript (including a title page with the names of all authors and co-authors)

-- An anonymous main document file with abstract, keywords, main text and references if the journal you are submitting to uses double-blind peer review
+- A main document file with abstract, keywords, main text and references, which should be kept anonymous if the journal you are submitting to uses double-blind peer review

 - Figure files